Olympic Games Paris 2024 Other Sports

 The deal entails LVMH supporting the Olympics and Paralympics via several of its subsidiaries.
 Its luxury jewellery and watch house Chaumet is to design the official medals presented to the athletes, while Moët Hennessy wines and spirits are to be made part of all Paris 2024 hospitality programmes.
 Personal care and beauty products brand Sephora is set to be an official partner of the Olympic Torch Relay, while Louis Vuitton, Dior, and Berluti are to work with the Paris 2024 organisers in the lead-up to the opening ceremony.

-LVMH will also work with French charity Secours to “facilitate access to sports for 1,000 children and young people aged 4 to 25 who live in vulnerable situations” by providing “funding for sports association memberships, training programs and beginner classes”.
+LVMH is also to work with French charity Secours to “facilitate access to sports for 1,000 children and young people aged 4 to 25 who live in vulnerable situations” by providing “funding for sports association memberships, training programs and beginner classes”.

 Orange